BrandonJohnGrenier/pattern-microstructure/README.md

 </dependency>
 ```

 Valex exposes a ValidationService API that can be used to explicitly trigger validation, as well as @Valid annotations that can be used to perform validation declaratively.
-You can wire these services up into your Spring app using the following configuration:
+You can wire these services into your Spring application using the following configuration:

 ```java
 import javax.validation.Validator;